 In TPD, courage is considered a function of personality.
-In this context, “function” is basically a fancy term for an expression of behavior that draws attention to the fact that it’s fueled by cognition or emotion.
+In this context, “function” is basically a fancy term for an expression of behavior that’s fueled by cognition or emotion.
 Functions, which range from sincerity to infantilism to religious belief to sexuality, give us a glimpse of who a person is and what Dabrowskian level they’re at.
 In Multilevelness of Emotional and Instinctive Functions (1996), Dabrowski and his colleagues offer an in-depth exploration of many functions and describe what they looked like at each level.

 The descriptions Dabrowski offers of courage at each level shed light on Robert Kennedy’s growth.
 During the unilevel disintegration that characterizes level II, says Dabrowski, “courage may be impulsive as a function of enhanced psychomotor overexcitability” (1996, p.
 123).
 We saw level II courage clearly in Bobby’s early life; by the time his most profound disintegration begins, now in his late 30s, remnants of level II linger.
 We see him, for instance, diving into fifty-degree Fahrenheit water to rescue his late brother’s jacket after a gust of wind blows it into the sea (308).
 We also see him, wholly inexperienced as a mountaineer, preparing to climb a mountain named in his brother’s honor by running up and down the stairs “practicing yelling ‘help’” (307)—and then climbing the mountain anyway.